 Market risks in both portfolios (the bank portfolio and the negotiable portfolio) are managed overall using the VaR model and stress tests.
 For application of these models, the Bank's available capital is defined as a non-linked NIS-denominated source.
-The Bank operates within the Board of Directors' specified risk appetite for interest and market risks in terms of VaR and stress tests.
-The risk appetite stipulates that the VaR for all of the Bank's activities in one-month investments, will not exceed 11% of shareholders' equity, and that the maximum loss in stress tests, the highest of all calculation methods, will not exceed 18% of equity.
+The Bank operates within the Board of Directors' specified risk appetite for and interest market risk in terms of VaR and stress tests.
+The risk appetite stipulates that the VaR for all of the Bank's activities in one-month investments, will not exceed 7% of shareholders' equity, and that the maximum loss in stress tests, in the highest of all calculation methods, will not exceed 18% of equity.
 Management has also specified guidelines for these two restrictions.
-The Bank maintains a risk profile that is within these restrictions.
+The Bank constantly maintains a risk profile which is lower than these restrictions.

 The VAR model is a statistical model that estimates the loss expected for the Bank in a certain investment period and at a pre-determined statistical level of assurance.
 This model measures risk level in terms of money, where the Bank aligns the investment horizon for the portfolios reviewed using this benchmark.
-The Bank applies a method that combines the historical method and the analytical method, for effective monitoring of risk factors.
+The Bank uses a method previously developed with assistance from overseas experts, which integrates multiple VaR calculation methods commonly used world-wide.
 The VaR calculation is in addition to a back testing calculation, designed to review the quality of its calculation estimates, i.e. review the model forecast, compared to actual results.
-The Bank specified the risk appetite in terms of VaR for its entire portfolio and uses this benchmark as another tool for monitoring its activities in various option portfolios.
+The Bank has specified a risk appetite in VaR terms, for the entire Bank portfolio and for its activities in various options portfolios (for various underlying assets).
+VaR calculations for the Bank's overall portfolio are made daily, while calculations for the option portfolios are made hourly.
+The outcome of VaR calculation and other risk benchmarks at the Bank are made using a special system acquired by the Bank for management of its market and interest risk and are reported in a special portal.
+All data required for estimation of these risks is stored in a central database.
+This database is subject to automated controls applied regularly.